christiangenco/christiangenco.github.io/things.md

 I'm a coder (check out [my projects](/projects)), so most of my tools are programming specific or custom command line scripts I wrote to do very specific things (like adding something to my GTD inbox).
 I spend a lot of time on my computer, so I've invested a lot in finding the best tools to make me most effective.

 * [**Amethist**](https://github.com/ianyh/Amethyst): a tiling window manager for OS X. I can't believe this isn't more popular.
 I never have to waste time dragging windows around; they just rearrange themselves.
+Hacker News frequently discusses [tiling window managers](https://app.hackerwebapp.com/#/item/14381795) and their cooresponding productivity boost.
 * [**aText**](http://www.trankynam.com/atext/): custom keyboard text expanding. `gmye/` expands to my email address, `addr/` is my address, `dt/` is the current date in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), etc.
 * [**Better Touch Tool**](https://www.boastr.net/): custom trackpad shortcuts and gestures.
 I use ones for going to the next/previous tab, and closing tabs most often.
 I can't use a computer that doesn't have this installed.
 I used to use [jitouch](https://www.jitouch.com/) for the same purpose, but it doesn't work as well on the new MacBooks.
 * [**Atom**](https://atom.io/): plain text code editor.
 This only recently got fast enough to be usable, but it's a much better plugin system than [Sublime](http://www.sublimetext.com/), which I still use for editing larger files and markdown.
 I use the [emmet](https://atom.io/packages/emmet), [lines](https://atom.io/packages/lines), [prettier-atom](https://atom.io/packages/prettier-atom), and [vim-mode-plus](https://atom.io/packages/vim-mode-plus) plugins with the Atom Light UI Theme and Solarized Light syntax theme.
 * [**Google Chrome**](https://www.google.com/chrome/index.html): a solid browser to use and develop in, and it syncs with my phone's Chrome.
+  * [**Video Speed Controller**](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk): [the standard pace is for chumps](https://sivers.org/kimo) - watch a 60 minute YouTube video in 20 and you can get through 3x more than everyone else (I do the same thing for downloaded movies with [VLC](http://www.videolan.org/vlc/) - my wife can't stand it)
+  * [**Spreed** - speed read the web](https://chrome.google.com/webstore/detail/spreed-speed-read-the-web/ipikiaejjblmdopojhpejjmbedhlibno): [the standard pace is for chumps](https://sivers.org/kimo) - push your reading speed forward
 * [**iTerm**](https://iterm2.com/): a better terminal than the one built in.
 I set it up to pop up with a keyboard shortcut, CMD+`, so a lot of the software I use can be command line programs.
 * [**Homebrew**](https://brew.sh/): makes it easy to install other programs from the command line, like [imagemagick](http://www.imagemagick.org/script/index.php).
 * [**f.lux**](https://justgetflux.com/): color shifts your screen to take out the blue light at night, which may be bad for your sleep cycle.
 Also, it's just easier on the eyes.